jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

   **Supported Sites:**
   Value can be a single word string or a list of single word strings
+  Note: list provided may not always be up to date with changes

   * bunkr
   * bunkrr